 Even though February was a rather productive month in terms of cooking, I didn't manage to transform the effort into blog posts.
 On one hand this is due to several family lunches where my folks were way too pressed to taste the meals, meaning no time for the usual photo shooting.
 On the other hand I went on holidays and worked long hours so that the cooking mainly took place in the evenings.
 And we all know that natural light still remains the best for good food photography.

 I realized that I was talking about making cookies for quite a while now.
 I guess there are just too many recipes I want to try.
 But I can reassure you, I bought a beautiful cookie jar last week, so I will have to bake cookies way more often in order to keep it filled.
 I will have to keep up with the rhythm of the advent season.
 With some of my friends we usually organize a big baking session several days before Christmas to make at least 4-5 different types of cookies.
 I think I will have to organize another session to ensure a certain variety in this newly bought cookie jar.

 These pure honey cookies will please everyone who loves honey.
 The taste is intense yet not too heavy.
 I always dip my cookies into the milk and especially for these cookies the taste can be described like a honey explosion in your mouth.
 I took them to work today and the feedback was very good.
 I could save some for a meeting tomorrow morning but I am sure they won't survive any longer than that.

 2 tsp baking powder

 2 tsp vanilla sugar

-Let the pie cool down for about an hour on a cooling tray.
+Let the cookies cool down for an hour.